 NCEES-Approved Calculator: ~$20

 You need an NCEES-approved calculator.
 The TI-36X Pro is the overwhelming favorite and costs about $20.
-If you already own one, make sure it works and replace the battery before exam day.
-The Casio FX-115 series is also approved.
+If you already own one, make sure it works and replace the battery before exam week.
+The Casio fx-115 and fx-991 families are also approved under the current NCEES calculator policy.

 Do not assume your existing scientific calculator is approved — the approved list is very limited and non-approved calculators will be confiscated at check-in.